BLACK OAK ENSEMBLE

 The Black Oak Ensemble comprises GRAMMY-nominated violinist Desirée Ruhstrat, cellist David Cunliffe of the acclaimed Lincoln Trio, and violist Aurélien Fort Pederzoli, a founding member of the groundbreaking GRAMMY-nominated Spektral Quartet.

-Last season, the ensemble’s debut album, Silenced Voices―a deeply personal program dedicated to mid-20th Century Jewish composers, most of whom lost their lives during the Holocaust―was released on Cedille Records; it went on to be featured by Gramophone Magazine, Strings Magazine, and BBC Radio 3.
-The ensemble was recently featured live from New York by The Violin Channel, and had an appearance on Sirius XM.
+The ensemble’s debut album, 'Silenced Voices' , a deeply personal program dedicated to mid-20th Century Jewish composers most of whom lost their lives during the Holocaust, was released on Cedille Records; it went on to be featured by Gramophone Magazine, Strings Magazine and BBC Radio 3 as well as being featured live from New York by The Violin Channel, and Sirius XM.

 The ensemble is named for the black oak, a beautiful tree native to its home state of Illinois.
-One stands in the front yard of Desirée Ruhstrat and David Cunliffe’s house.